lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

 title: "Setup a (not so) personal analytics server"
 author: "Luca Valnegri (l.valnegri@datamaps.co.uk)"
 date: "10/09/2016"
-output:
-    html_document:
-    toc: yes
-toc_depth: 3
 ---

 ## Introduction

-*R* is one of the most .
-RStudio is the most popular IDE for *R*. *Shiny* and *RMarkdown* are two *R* packages that allows users to convert *R* code into an interactive webpage and documents online.
+*R* is one of the most popular programming language, and it's free to use. *RStudio* is the most popular IDE for *R*. *Shiny* and *RMarkdown* are two *R* packages that allow users to convert *R* code into interactive webpages and dynamic documents online.
-*RStudio* and *Shiny Servers* allows any researcher or analyst to share shiny apps and RMarkdown documents with your colleagues, stakeholders in your organization or anyone in the world with access to the Internet.
+*RStudio Server* and *Shiny Server* allow any researcher or analyst to share shiny apps and RMarkdown documents with their team members, colleagues and/or stakeholders in their organization or anyone in the world with access to the Internet.
-This relatively short doc explains how to set up Shiny Server on an Ubuntu Machine in the Cloud using the Google IaaS (Infrasctructure as a Service) Compute Engine (*GCE*).

- - *IaaS*, or how anyone can learn how to use his own cloud server without breaking the bank (actually, without even spending 1p)
+This relatively short doc explains how to set up RStudio Server and Shiny Server on an Ubuntu Machine in the Cloud using the Google Compute Engine part of their IaaS Google cloud Platform.
+The current offer for a trial is $300 for 2 months, that allows anyone to learn how to build a powerful analytics machine in minutes without breaking the bank (actually, without even spending 1p).

- - *Ubuntu Linux*,
- - *R*,
- - *RStudio*,
- - *Shiny*,
- - *RStudio Server* + *Shiny Server*, or how anyone can build a powerful analytics machine in minutes
- - *Git* + *GitHub*, or how anyone can share his/her own projects with anyone (and having a backup as well)
+*Git* + *GitHub*, or how anyone can share his/her own projects with anyone (and having a backup as well)
  - *GA Demo Account*, or how anyone can learn GA by experimenting with *real* data from the Google Merchandise Store